Table of Contents

 Sometimes appearance is a problem.
 In this case, the treatment is surgery to cut the bones and turn (rotate) them outward, so the feet point straight.
 Very few children have to have this surgery.
 This is something that must be carefully discussed with your child’s doctor.

 Excess femoral anteversion

 Excess femoral anteversion usually gets better by itself.
 In most children, the feet will point straight ahead or outward by the time they are 6 to 8 years old.
-Braces or shoe modifications typically won't help.
-In a few children with a very strong inward twist of the thigh bone, an operation is possible to cut this bone and twist it outward, so the feet will point straight ahead.
+Braces or shoe modifications typically won’t help.
+A few children with a very strong inward twist of the thigh bone may have to have surgery.
+The bone is and twisted outward, so the feet will point straight ahead.
 Surgery is only considered in very severe cases.